raakeshkamal/blog/content/my-rants/journal.md

   - Market will likely double from today's levels before they crash
   - Market will keep saying "its different this time".
   - Catalyst predictions for the crash:
+    - OpenAI fails to convert to for-profit.
+A lot of equity funding for OpenAI will fail or get converted to debt.
     - Any one of the hyperscalers having a bad quarter and having to scale back AI spending due to lack of demand.
 Or due to poor ROI
     - Any large report that the AI invest ments by a lot of companies are not actually yielding expected results
     - Any of the neo-clouds, energy-providers getting over-levered and becoming unable to finance their debt